 Adding the Design

-Here’s where having a Silhouette really comes in handy.
-I loaded a heart into my Silhouette software and sized it to fit the onsie.
+Here’s where having a Cricut Maker really comes in handy.
+I loaded a heart into my Design Space software and sized it to fit the onesie.
 I wanted it to dominate the onesie so I went really big.
-If you don’t have a Silhouette, no worries.
-Just trace the heart onto the paper side of the red fabric and hand cut it out. (affiliate)
+If you don’t have a Cricut Maker, no worries.
+Just trace the heart onto the paper side of the red fabric and hand cut it out.

 For the letter ‘K’ I did the same thing.
-I loaded a Times New Roman letter ‘K’ into my Silhouette software.
+I chose a Times New Roman letter ‘K’ in the Design Space software.
 If you want to do this by hand, then type the letter into your word processing software and enlarge the font size until it fits the heart.
 Most importantly, reverse the letter when you trace it.
 This tutorial better explains.

 Any way you do it, cut out the heart and the letter of choice.
 Carefully place them on the onesie.
 If you notice in my photo, I have marked the placement with a water soluble marker.